lactarius/addressor/README.md

 # addressor
-Search address on map / Get address from map by pointing using Google Places.
+Search address on map / Get address from map by pointing using Google Geocoding API.
 The address can be with one click saved to the database with anti-redundant principle.

 ## Installation
 Nette directories & bash scripts: